 Syrian Arab Republic

 The Pre-SessionsThe Pre-sessions were introduced in 2012, at the beginning of the second cycle of the UPR.
 UPR Info saw that the formal UPR structure limited the extent to which civil society could engage dynamically with the process, and therefore decided to introduce the Pre-sessions with a dual aim.
 Firstly, the Pre-sessions offered civil society an international platform to directly advocate to State delegations ahead of the UPR session; and secondly to facilitate diplomatic delegations to ascertain information on countries’ human rights landscapes.
 The ultimate aim of the Pre-sessions is to ensure that the recommendations that will be made at the Review are specific and well-targeted.

-ParticipationThroughout the second cycle of the UPR covering sessions 13 to 26, the Pre-sessions have brought together over 700 civil society organisations (CSOs) and national human rights institutions (NHRIs).
+ParticipationThroughout the second cycle of the UPR covering sessions 13 to 29, the Pre-sessions have brought together almost 900 civil society organisations (CSOs) and national human rights institutions (NHRIs).
 In addition to broad representation of speakers, the amount of Permanent Missions that have attended the Pre-sessions is a sign of the event's success.
-Since 2012, 150 Permanent Missions have attended the Pre-sessions to listen to the testimony of human rights advocates from every corner of the world.
+Since 2012, 163 Permanent Missions have attended the Pre-sessions to listen to the testimony of human rights advocates from every corner of the world.